skitchin/ddupes/README.md

     * getFileSize(): Returns the size of the file in bytes.
     * getFileCreationDate(): Returns the creation date of the file.
     * getFileModifiedDate(): Returns the last modified date of the file.

-Logging

-Logging is configured using a properties file located at /Users/scott/logging.properties.
-If the file does not exist, a default configuration is created.

 Build and Run